lyft/confidant/docs/source/basics/install.html.markdown

 # pip installation

+Warning: this is still a work in progress and it may not be working right now.
+We'll remove this warning when we have pip installation fully working.

 1. Using Ubuntu or Debian (please help with non-Ubuntu/Debian install instructions!)
 1. Using gunicorn as the wsgi server